Flexy-recruitment-backend/flexy-recruitment-backend/README.md

 * Unit test the written code

 ### Manage products menu
 A beauty institute also sells products.
+So it has a products menu too (in another json file).
 Suggest an evolution of your code so that it can handle products as well.